RiceInDumplings/todoList/README.md

-#Todo List
+### Todo List

-create an env file and put your database details type php artisan migrate on terminal for migrations type npm install and npm run dev on terminal
+Create an .env file and put your database details

+Type php artisan migrate on terminal for migrations

+Type npm install and npm run dev on terminal